-In compliance with federal law, including Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, Tennessee Wesleyan University does not discriminate on the basis of race, sex, religion, color, national or ethnic origin, age, or disability in the administration of its educational policies, programs, or activities; its admissions policies, or employment.
+In compliance with federal law, including Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, Tennessee Wesleyan University does not discriminate on the basis of race, color, religion, national origin, sex, age, marital or family status, disability or sexual orientation in the administration of its educational policies, programs, or activities; its admissions policies, or employment.
 The Student Handbook contains a discussion of accommodations that may be made for qualified students with disabilities.